 This time obtains geometry with high torque at 1,000 r/min and low von Mises stress within the rotor during rotations at 10,000 r/min.
 In accordance with this, 2 evaluation items shown in Table 1 are used and the performance of rotor geometry is evaluated.

 Fig. 2 shows the result of multi-objective optimization using genetic algorithms with the maximum value of von Mises stress and average torque objective functions.
 Performance improvements can be confirmed from a comparison of all individuals from the initial and 10th generations.
 It can also be observed that von Mises stress and torque are in a trade-off relationship in the 10th generation.

-In the first generation, pay attention to case (1) having the smallest von Mises stress and case (2) having the largest average torque.
-Cases A and B, tenth generation cases having the maximum average torque for approximately the same maximum von Mises stress as cases (1) and (2) respectively, are shown in Table 2.
-Although the maximum von Mises stress is approximately the same value, it can be seen that the average torque improves by about 36 % between (1) and A, and by about 15 % between (2) and B.
+The case with the lowest von Mises stress (1) and the case with the highest average torque (2) in the initial generation are emphasized.
+Cases A and B are 10th generation cases with the maximum average torque for approximately the same maximum von Mises stress as cases (1) and (2) respectively, and are shown in Table 2.
+While each have approximately the same maximum von Mises stress, it can be confirmed that average torque improves between (1) and A by 93 %, and by 16 % between (2) and B.

 Fig. 3 shows a graph of the phase of each geography and torque.
 From the maximum phase geometry obtained from the torque formula, it is understood that the phase showing maximum torque differs.
 The phase showing the maximum torque value is shown in red.

 The magnetic flux density distribution and magnetic flux lines of each geometry are shown in Fig. 4.
 For thick-bridge geometry (A), it is thought that the magnetic flux flows through the bridge to the adjacent magnetic pole, causing a decrease in torque.
 Conversely, for thin-bridge geometry (B), a high torque value is obtained because the short-circuited rotor interior magnetic flux is suppressed and flows to the stator.